Selecting Energy Efficient Inputs using Graph Structure: Background

-In the following, define the driver node reduced automorphism group, $\text{Aut}^{\mathcal{D}}(\mathcal{G})$ so no driver node may be permuted by any symmetry.
+In the following, define the driver node reduced automorphism group, $\text{Aut}^{\mathcal{D}}(\mathcal{G})$ (that is, every driver node is in an orbit of cardinality one).
 All mentions of orbit indicator matrix or quotient graph refer to those matrices and graphs induced by the driver node reduced automorphism group.\\